XedinUnknown/digitalsilk-testplugin/README.md

 Press the _Import Now!_ button to schedule an import for executing ASAP in the background.

 > **Important**: The speed and amount of products that can be imported in one batch
 > greatly depends on the resources available on the server.
-If import fails consistently,
-> please try adjusting the importing options explained below.
-For a basic server with a 30s timeout,
-> 10 products per batch seems to work OK, as each product takes a few seconds.
+For this reason, each product
+> has a certain amount of time to be imported, after which the execution timeout resets.
+> Theoretically, this should allow any number of products to be imported in one batch.
+>
+> This is independent of the execution timeout of the rest of the script, but requires
+> PHP to be able to set INI values with `ini_set()`

 During import, the plugin will access the products endpoint of the API, and attempt to use its data to create new products.
 The specification explicitly says to leave out the `id` field while importing,